 • House Bill 3613 (Cain): Provides that a municipality that is divided into districts, wards, or other areas from which members of its governing body are elected, shall elect all members of the municipality's governing body following each apportionment on the first uniform election date that allows sufficient time to comply with requirements of law.
-If the members of the governing body serve staggered terms, the municipality shall adopt an equitable process to determine which members of the governing body serve shorter terms to accommodate an election following apportionment that accounts for the remaining time in each member's term and whether the term of any member elected from a particular district, ward, or area was previously shortened.
+If the members of the governing body serve staggered terms, the municipality shall adopt an equitable process to determine which members of the governing body serve stores that accounts for the remaining time in each member's term and whether the term of any member elected from a particular district, ward, or area was previously shortened.

-• Statutes Affected: Local Government Code § 21.006
+Local Government Code § 21.006